AntoineMoreno/Image-classification-CIFAR10/README.md

 at DTSI.
 Our team chose to work on the famous CIFAR10 dataset.
 We tried to develop our own alogrithm to fulfill the classification task.

+# Requirements

+The python version used is 3.9.13

 # Dataset

 This dataset can be downloaded from Huggings-Face on the web page :